The Academy Curriculum

 Great Books II – History 2311: Western Civilization (Western Civilization and the Foundations of Europe)

-Great Books III – Philosophy 1313: Introduction to Philosophy (Politics, Skepticism, and the Novel)
+Great Books III – Philosophy 1313: Introduction to Philosophy (Skepticism, Politics, and the Imagination)

 Great Books IV – English 1323: Composition and Literature II (The Moderns)